tktcorporation/electron-pan-clip/docs/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to electron-pan-clip!
+Thank you for your interest in contributing to clip-filepaths!
 This document provides guidelines for contributing to the project.

 ## Commit Message Format